Cannabigerol (CBG) is a cannabinoid in the hemp/cannabis plant that’s become increasingly well-known for its anti-inflammatory properties.

 Can CBG Help With Irritable Bowel Syndrome (IBS)?

+Yes, CBG may have benefits for people with IBS.
 Preliminary research suggests CBG may reduce pain, swelling, and inflammation, and that it may have therapeutic potential for reducing IBS symptoms.
-However, more clinical research is required before CBG can be considered an IBS treatment.

-There is also research showing that CBG may generally help with inflammation.
-One study showed that CBG may reduce pain, swelling, and inflammation, and concluded that specific derivatives of CBG have the potential to be developed as drugs for inflammatory conditions (such as IBS).
+Another study showed that CBG may reduce pain, swelling, and inflammation, and concluded that specific derivatives of CBG have the potential to be developed as drugs for inflammatory conditions (such as IBS) [2].

-Another research review found that CBG’s anti-inflammatory properties are such that it may be a viable replacement for NSAIDs (non-steroidal anti-inflammatory drugs), which, per their name, are used to treat inflammatory conditions like IBS.
+One research review concluded that CBG’s anti-inflammatory properties make it a viable replacement for NSAIDs (non-steroidal anti-inflammatory drugs), which are used to treat inflammatory conditions like IBS [3].

-CBG users are espousing its benefits, too.
-In a survey of 127 people who used CBG-predominant cannabis or products made from it, 73.9% of respondents claimed that it was superior to prescription medications for chronic pain.
+People who take CBG also say the same.
+In a survey of 127 people who used CBG-predominant cannabis or products made from it, 73.9% of respondents claimed that it was superior to prescription medications for chronic pain [4].

 From all of this evidence, it’s clear that although CBG hasn’t been extensively researched for IBS, it has anti-inflammatory potential, and many researchers believe it can help.

-CBG works via your body’s endocannabinoid system (ECS), a transmitter system responsible for regulating your vital functions, including your inflammatory and pain responses and your immune system.
+CBG works for IBS via your body’s endocannabinoid system (ECS), a receptor system responsible for regulating your vital functions, including the inflammatory and pain responses and your immune system.

 The ECS works to keep your body in a state of homeostasis, or balance – it works to combat both physical and mental discomfort and restore order to the chaos.